JustAnother-Programmer/ncrpyt/README.md

 - Step 1: Download the code

-- Step 2: Run install.bat in src (Skip this if you have already done this)
+- Step 2: Run install.bat(Skip this if you have already done this)

-- Step 3: run the run.bat in src
+- Step 3: run the run.bat

-- Note: Please remember to cd into the src folder before running any commands

 - Step 4: Change the default key using the command below.
 - ```node main.js setKey --key="mynewkey"```